 Steven D. Eppinger and Tyson R. Browning.
 Design Structure Matrix Methods and Applications.
 Cambridge, MA: MIT Press, 2012.

 Glenn Ballard.
-“Positive versus Negative Variation in Design.”
+“Positive versus Negative Iteration in Design.”
 In Proceedings of the 8th Annual Conference on the International Group for Lean Construction (IGLC-8), Brighton, UK, 2000.

 Jeff Sutherland and Ken Schwaber.
 The Scrum Guide. http://scrumguides.org/scrum-guide.html, November 2017, referenced 8 June 2018.

 Hirotaka Takeuchi and Ikujiro Nonaka.
 The New New Product Development Game.
 Harvard Business Review 64(1), January 1986, pp. 137-146.